This Is What Whales Are Betting On United Parcel Service - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on United Parcel Service UPS.
+Someone with a lot of money to spend has taken a bullish stance on United Parcel Service UPS.

 And retail traders should know.